Easy recipe pairing wine with Mexican Food

 - Warm taco shells according to package directions until warm

-- Fill taco shells with mushroom and pepper mixture, top to your desire with shredded cheese, chopped onions, pineapple salsa, and shredded lettuce.
+- Fill taco shells with mushroom and pepper mixture, and top to your desire with shredded cheese, chopped onions, pineapple salsa, and shredded lettuce.
 Garnish with a dollop of guacamole and cilantro

 - GRAB and fill YOUR WINE GLASS, TACOS AND ENJOY!!!

 When pairing vegan food with wine, I often have to remind myself not to overpower the flavor of the food with strong wine.
-I suggest pouring a nice Pinot Noir with a light creamy dish with mushrooms or vegetables, or taking it up a notch with a beautiful Syrah to accompany some peppery dishes.
+I suggest pouring a nice Pinot Noir with a light creamy dish with mushrooms or vegetables or taking it up a notch with a beautiful Syrah to accompany some peppery dishes.
 If I’m in a curry sauce over veggie mood, going for a Chardonnay compliments the dish if it isn’t too spicy, or a Gewurztraminer if you’re adding spice into your dish, this will always work.
 Have fun with your wine pairings and be adventurous, you just may meet a food and wine duo you’ll love and share with the crew for a fun and family-friendly meal.